-Additional Information: This is an open access article which first appeared in Musculoskeletal Care, published by Wiley
+Additional Information: Gold open access article from Musculoskeletal care published by Wiley

 Data Access Statement: The data that support the findings of this study are available on request from the corresponding author.
 The data are not publicly available due to privacy or ethical restrictions.